Residence Life - Housing

 Articles must be boxed and clearly labeled with a university label indicating the name and permanent address of the owner.
 The university does not have the space for general storage.
 Students should not plan to bring an abundance of belongings.
 Articles may be stored over the summer months when space is available.
 Only students living 300 miles or more from the university may store items, and preference for summer storage is given to students living out of state.
+Students may store no more than 5 boxes in campus storage.
 Generally, articles are kept no more than one semester following a student's absence.
 Articles left in storage for more than one semester may be given away.
 Carpets and bicycles may not be stored and will be disposed.
 The university is not responsible for lost, stolen, or damaged items.

 Students are permitted to have televisions in their residence.
 Cable television is permitted only in campus houses and apartments pending the approval of student life staff.
 Please see the Area Coordinator in your living area for a copy of the cable television policy.
 Satellite dishes are prohibited in all campus housing.

 George Fox University allows some visitation access to residence housing to members of the opposite sex.
 Although some residents would ask for more visitation hours, there are also others who do not want their privacy invaded by the opposite sex.
 The visitation hours, as stated below, attempt to strike a balance between the two.
 The goal is to allow for healthy interaction in the area that students call home.